Experience Auckland Museum at Home

 Read on for more information on our current lighting scheme, and upcoming colour schemes.

-When the Museum is not commemorating a specific date, the building is lit up in traditional golden hues.
+When the Museum is not commemorating any specific event, the building is lit up in traditional golden hues.

 Keep an eye out for these colour schemes in the coming months